-To set the default priority for all tasks running on the controller to High, Medium, or Low, right-click the controller in the Enterprise View or Physical Devices View, then select Change default task priority.
+To set the default priority for all tasks running on the controller to High, Medium, or Low, right-click the controller in the Enterprise View, then select Change default task priority.

 Note: This setting applies to new tasks.
 It does not affect currently running tasks.